EnzoMessaoudi/holbertonschool-simple_shell/README.md

 ## Testing
 To validate the fonctionnality of our shell, we used:
 - Betty for style
-- Valgrind to check memory leaks
+- Valgrind to check memory leaks (valgrind --leak-check=full ./hsh)
 - GCC for error:
   - Wall (enable most warning messages)
   - Werror (treat all warnings as errors)